sergeyprokudin/scholtrack/README.md

 ## Getting Started

-The easiest way to use ScholTrack is by [finding the Semantic Scholar Paper ID](https://github.com/sergeyprokudin/scholtrack/blob/main/README.md#finding-paper-ids) for your paper of interest and running the following command:
+To use ScholTrack, simply [find the Semantic Scholar Paper ID](https://github.com/sergeyprokudin/scholtrack/blob/main/README.md#finding-paper-ids) for the paper you're interested in and run the following command:

 ```bash
 scholtrack -p 2cc1d857e86d5152ba7fe6a8355c2a0150cc280a -o 3dgs_references.csv
 ```

-This command above retrieves all papers citing [3D Gaussian Splatting](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/).
-The results are saved in a CSV file named `3dgs_references.csv` and include abstracts, citation counts, arXiv links, publication venues, and more.
+This command retrieves all papers citing [3D Gaussian Splatting](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/) and saves the results in a CSV file (`3dgs_references.csv`).
+The file includes abstracts, citation counts, arXiv links, publication venues, and more.

-## No-code Demo
+## Online Tool

-Alternatively, for a simple online demo, check out the provided [Colab online tool](https://colab.research.google.com/github/sergeyprokudin/scholtrack/blob/main/colab/ScholTrack_Widget_Demo.ipynb).
-This tool allows you to input a list of Semantic Scholar Paper IDs and retrieve the corresponding citation data, all without any coding required.
+For a simple, no-code demo, try the [Colab online tool](https://colab.research.google.com/github/sergeyprokudin/scholtrack/blob/main/colab/ScholTrack_Widget_Demo.ipynb).
+This tool lets you input a list of Semantic Scholar Paper IDs and retrieve the corresponding citation data—no coding required.

+This version is more concise and to the point.
 ## Examples

 You can try all examples directly via [a simple Colab demo](https://colab.research.google.com/github//sergeyprokudin/scholtrack/blob/main/colab/ScholTrack_Command_Line_Demo.ipynb).